 The Japanese culture is amazing, yet somewhat peculiar.
-There are many things to say about Japan which would be mind-blowing for most people, but there are three specific points which I think are very valuable in respect of thinking of the future outlook for Starbucks.
+There are many things to say about Japan which would be mind-blowing for most people, but there are three specific points which I think are very valuable with respect to thinking of the future outlook for Starbucks.

 The first being the acceptance for staying at a Starbucks for a very long time without buying more than one product.
 You see, in Japan, it’s very common to go to a café and buy one coffee and stay there for several hours.
-The staff will never ask you to buy multiple products and they are totally fine with people having empty cups occupying tables for new customers.
+The staff will never ask you to buy multiple products and they are totally fine with people having empty cups occupying tables when there are new customers waiting.

 Space in Japan is very limited.
-In Tokyo, there’s more than 13 million people living in the main area.
-For the sake of comparing, there’s 2.8 million people living in Rome which is about half the size of Tokyo.
-Most people live in very small houses without desks and with several family members in the house.
-It’s even very common for students to live home even after they have found a job.
+In Tokyo, there are more than 13 million people living in the main area.
+For the sake of comparing, there are 2.8 million people living in Rome which is about half the size of Tokyo.
+Most people live in very small houses without desks and several family members sharing a living space.
+It’s even common for students to live home even after they have found a job.

-Therefore, finding space to work or study is often a difficult task and that’s why everyone appreciates and finds great value in Starbucks offer.
+Finding space to work or study is often a difficult task and that’s why everyone appreciates and finds great value in Starbucks offer.
 You will often hear students saying that they never study at the school library but rather prefer to work at Starbucks.
-My initial though was that they must spend tremendous amounts of money if they stay all day studying at a Starbucks store.
-Boy was I wrong!
+My initial thought was that they must spend tremendous amounts of money if they stay all day studying at a Starbucks store.
+Boy, was I wrong!

 The truth is that Starbucks is more like a second home for many young people.
 And I totally understand this.
 Before I moved to Japan, I knew little about Starbucks other than that I would greatly overpay for my coffee if I went there.
 Now, when I have tons of emails to answer, Starbucks is one of my first choices to work or just hang out with friends.

+So What’s Starbucks’ secret, you ask?
 Silence.
 Total silence.
 It’s almost insane how little noise there is in a Starbucks store.
-Even in McDonald’s, its total silence and in so, it’s a great place to work or read a book.
-In many ways, those shops have replaced libraries which offers the same possibilities, but the stores are much easier accessible.
+Even in McDonald’s, it’s total silence and in so, it’s a great place to work in or read a book.
+In many ways, those shops have replaced libraries which offers the same possibilities, but the stores are much easily accessible.

-So, how much should one value that customer to client relationship?
+So, how much value should one put on the customer to client relationship?
 What about the power of branding?
 The increased value in intangible assets?
 Surely, Starbucks is playing the long game by creating a great customer relationship which they hope to harness from in the future.